 When it's time for the 4-H goat show, your animal must not only look perfect, but they need to act appropriately for the judges.
 That's why training is such a vital part of preparing goats for show.
 This applies to sheep too.

 Training should begin as soon as the kid or lamb is selected and brought home.
 The practice establishes a trusting relationship with their owner and teaches them what to expect when it's time for goat-showing day.
 Be gentle and kind with your animal at all times.
 Be patient as they learn their role in the showing-goats program.
-Daily grooming, such as combing and brushing, helps bond with your lamb or kid.
+Daily grooming, such as combing and brushing leg hair, helps bond with your lamb or kid.
 Talk to them while grooming so your voice is a familiar and comforting sound.

 Get the animal accustomed to having their legs and feet set and train the goat or sheep to stand with all four legs properly spaced.
 You'll also need to teach your lamb how to brace as it is the essential posture the animal needs during judging.
 Bracing is a body position where the animal's head reaches upward while they press their chest against your thigh, making sure all of their legs are set square.

 Once you know your animal is healthy and has lots of experience with the training, it's time to groom them to perfection.
 If you want to do well, your animal must look its absolute best when entering the show ring.
 The correct sheep or goat show supplies will ensure the best possible appearance.
 Grooming allows the judges to evaluate the animal and dramatically affects your score, so the goat or sheep should be clean and clipped according to breed standards prior to competition.

 Besides a good bath and haircut, you'll use a hoof trimmer to shape its hooves.
 You can use dehorning paste to prevent horn growth on goats while you raise them or, depending on the show requirements, you can also dehorn your goat using a dehorning tool.